 Usually it boils down to a few key ingredients being woefully absent.
-Most notably, tracks lack integrity – the authenticity – the ‘realness’ for want of a better term.
+Most notably, tracks lack integrity, authenticity, ‘realness’.
 These submissions masquerade on a pastiched, superficial level, relying on uninspired clichés (what we refer to as “music-by-numbers”), lacking the deep understanding and passion for the detailed nuances of a genre, both in terms of the musicality, performance and studio production, to really resonate with the listener.

 It’s the musical equivalent of fast food.
 Quick, cheap and lacking in real substance.

 Shit’s moved on people.
 Snoop Dogg is releasing material solely for TV.
 Trent Reznor just did the music for a BBC4 documentary.
 Music composed for TV and advertising is big business.
-Its legit.
-And International recording artists and performers want a piece of the pie.
+It means everyone needs to up their game.
 And we see that as a good thing, as it drives standards up.
-It means everyone needs to up their game.
-Sweet.
-Bring it on.
-No more insipid soundalikes and half baked pastiches ta very much.
+No more insipid soundalikes and half-baked pastiches ta very much.
 Well certainly not from us anyway.